-(Key references in the Bill: Part 4)
+(Key references in the Bill: Part 4, Chapter 2, Sections 91 and 94)

 - 134. The Bill requires the inclusion of a fundamental term in contracts for the landlord to ensure the property is fit for human habitation.
 This is a change to the original proposals to require a landlord to ensure there are no Housing Health and Safety Rating System Category 1 hazards in the property. - 135.
 While stakeholder responses to the White Paper consultation supported the approach in principle, a number of concerns were raised as to how this would work in practice.
 These included a concern that the requirement would place a significant burden on local authorities. - 136.
 As a result of the consultation, the Bill adopts an alternative approach that removes the reliance on local authority inspections but nevertheless reflects the Welsh Government's commitment to improving the condition of rented properties and, more importantly, the health and well-being of those who live in them. - 137.
 The approach adopted is similar to the "fitness for human habitation" provisions in the current Landlord and Tenant Act 1985 (but which do not generally apply due to the rent limits in the legislation not having been increased for several decades).
-Under the Bill, landlords must ensure that the property is fit for human habitation for the duration of the contract. - 138.
+Under the Bill, landlords must ensure that the property is fit for human habitation at the outset and for the duration of the contract. - 138.
 The Bill includes a power to make regulations which will be the basis for establishing whether a property is fit for human habitation.
-The intention is to base these regulations on the 29 hazard criteria under the Housing Health and Safety Rating System, which are shown for reference purposes below.
+These regulations may prescribe matters and circumstances by reference to the 29 prescribed descriptions of hazards set out under Schedule 1 of the Housing Health and Safety Rating (Wales) Regulations 2006, which are shown for reference purposes below.